Find BIPOC academic editors for hire

 If and when you have sufficient funding to pay for editorial services, we recommend you hire a Black and/or Indigenous editor.
 This page lists several membership directories for BIPOC editors as well as, with their permission, several Black and/or Indigenous editors who specialize in academic and scholarly editing.

-Request pro bono editing
+Request pro bono editing for your journal manuscript or grant proposal

 To request pro bono editing services, (1) scroll down this page to find editors currently available, or (2) contact us with your request, and we will connect you with an editor.